Craig-Hudson/Millionaire/README.md

 ### Languages Used

-HTML, CSS and Bootstrap have been used for this project
+HTML, CSS Bootstrap and javaScript has been used for this project

 ### Frameworks, Libraries & Programs Used